 Anaiah Press is a Christian digital-first publisher.
 They publish faith-based fiction and nonfiction.
 They are a relatively small and new publishing house.
 However, they have a large number of editors for such a small organization and many of the editors have a fair amount of experience.

 The editors (aside from the managing editor) all have wish lists below their profile.
 These wish lists make it clear what kind of manuscripts they are particularly interested in.

-At this point, they are still a relatively new publisher having been around for little over a year.
-The cover art appears to have made a marked improvement in this time, but there is still room to grow.
+At this point, they are still a relatively new publisher.
+The cover art is very uneven.